sideloading/sideloading-master-guide/introduction/what-is-sideloading/README.md

 * Depends on the method of sideloading chosen
   * subscription cost
   * potential ads
-  * frequency of revocations from Apple in case of use not personal developer account
+  * frequency of revocations from Apple (if using third-party certificates)
   * computer requirements